-Base paint works as customisation, and many homeowners use it to get their custom color for the fence, outdoor walls, and even indoor.
+Base paint works as customization, and many homeowners use it to get their custom color for the fence, outdoor walls, and even indoors.
 Well, there’s no harm in using the base to create the color you want unless you are doing it correctly.

 Jump To The Right Paint Sprayer

 Before we discuss why you shouldn’t use base paint without tint, let’s clarify our idea on base paint.
 It is essential since many people have a misconception about base paint.
 So, here are the two most important things about base paint:

 - The base paint isn’t a primer.
 Likewise, with primer, you can’t use base paint to create the base coat for preparing the surface for painting.

 - The base paint isn’t also used as a base player of the paint.
 Instead, you can use it to create custom colors by mixing different base colors with different ratios.
 You will need to mix it with other paints or tint to get your customized color.

 Base paint comes in clear or white color.
 Mixing them in various ratios with the tint or other paint unfolds the magic to create different colors.
 Thus, painters and homeowners use base paint to get different color shades for home painting.